patriciayulita/inc-preliminary-analysis/README.md

 3. Go to `stata/` folder:
       - Run `reliability` to generate the agreement cross-table figures and list of agreement coefficient figures for each reliability assesment.
 Manually screenshot the tables generated.
 The list of agreement coefficients figures generated here could also be used as a sanity check with the results produced using the script in R (B. Reliability analysis, step 2).
       - Run `reliability_forestplot` to generate forest plot of reliability results.
 This figure was edited manually in [Canva](https://www.canva.com) to add the values in the figure.

+C. Demographic analysis
+   Go to `stata/` folder:
+   - Run `demographics` for demographic analysis of unique participants (N=601 participants) and of all participants across stimulus types (N=1028 epochs).
+"Unique" means participants that received more than one stimulus type thus were analysed twice in interpretability analysis were only listed once.
+The results output for demographic analysis of unique participants (N=601 participants) were used to generate table 5.5 in the thesis, while the results output for demographic analysis of all participants across stimulus types (N=1028 epochs) were used to generate table 5.6 in the thesis.

+## Summary

+This repository provides a fully reproducible workflow for the preliminary analysis of an individual participant data meta-analysis project, assessing the reliability, validity, and interpretability of an EEG-based measure as a proxy measure of analgesic efficacy in newborns, to support drug development trials.
+It combines MATLAB-based, STATA-based, and R-based data analysis, published in my doctoral thesis.

+For questions or collaboration, please contact the repository maintainer.